OneUptime/oneuptime/README.md

 ### Open-source hobby single-server deploy with Docker Compose.

-Deploy a single-server instance in one line on Debian / Ubuntu with Docker (we only support Debian / Ubuntu as of today.
-Recommended 8 core / 16 GB).
+Deploy a single-server instance in one line on Debian / Ubuntu with Docker (we only support Debian / Ubuntu as of today).
+We run the smallest instance on 16 GB / 8 Core Ubuntu Server and we recommend this requirements for running your hobby server.

  ```bash
   git clone https://github.com/OneUptime/oneuptime